+Members of the Wayfinders are some of the Society's foremost experts in first contact scenarios.
+An organization dedicated to fully pursuing the Starfinder Society's mission statement of exploration, the Wayfinders are at the forefront of each expedition to scan a planet, set foot on an asteroid, or greet a previously unknown species.
+Wayfinders have a natural passion for exploration, be it through social situations with new species or discovering ancient alien ruins.
 Faction Leader: Fitch (CN female ysoki technomancer) Motto: First into the unknown.
 Objectives: The Wayfinders are paragons of the greater Starfinder Society's drive to explore the innumerable worlds accessible with the advent of the Drift.
 They, more than any other group within the Society, focus their efforts outside of the Pact Worlds.
 Traveling through Near Space and the Vast, the Wayfinders live for the thrill of discovery, bringing their findings back to the Lorespire Complex for proper cataloging and dissemination.

-Season 2 Goal: The Wayfinders' flagship, the Master of Stars, has recently been repaired to fully operational status and has become a mobile base of operations for the faction.
-Less concerned with the ongoing smear campaign against the Society, the Wayfinders head out into the Vast in hopes of making new discoveries that will remind the people of the Pact Worlds of the Society's value.

-25

-NEW FACTIONS

-There are innumerable entities and organizations in the galaxy, and some represent unique factions yet to make major inroads with the Starfinder Society.
-During the course of play, it's possible for a character to receive a special Chronicle sheet reward that allows admission into one of these new factions.
-The rules for joining these factions, as well as gaining reputation and spending Fame for faction-specific rewards, will be listed with the associated Chronicle sheet.
+Year 3 Goal: The Society's new directive to promote even further exploration fits right in with the Wayfinders' goals.
+Having recently repair the Master of Stars, the Wayfinders now position themselves to establish beachheads in Near Space and the Vast.
+With other factions focused on their agendas, the Wayfinders seek to establish new lodges for the Starfinder Society to utilize as they continue to explore the galaxy beyond the Pact Worlds.
+NEW FACTIONS There are innumerable entities and organizations in the galaxy, and some represent unique factions yet to make major inroads with the Starfinder Society.
+During the course of play, it's possible for a character to receive a special Chronicle Sheet reward that allows admission into one of these new factions.
+The rules for joining these factions, as well as gaining reputation and spending Fame for faction-specific rewards, will be listed with the associated Chronicle Sheet.
+FACTION REWARDS Each of the five major factions offers a variety of rewards, accessible at varying tiers of reputation, that PCs can purchase with Fame.

-FACTION REWARDS

-Each of the five major factions offers a variety of rewards, accessible at varying tiers of reputation, that PCs can purchase with Fame.
 Along with these faction-specific rewards, several generic rewards exist for every faction, depending on the amount of Reputation earned.
 Reputation Tiers: There are a total of five Reputation Tiers a character can progress through with a faction.
 As a PC earns Reputation associated with a faction, she unlocks additional benefits and access to more boons.
 A PC's overall standing is represented by her Reputation Tier.
 These tiers are numbered 0 through 4, with a Reputation Tier of 0 representing no advancement within a faction, while a Reputation Tier of 4 is the height of prestige within a faction.
 A Reputation Tier of 0 is not a valid Reputation Tier to collect the rewards from boons based on Reputation Tier.
 To advance in Reputation Tiers, a character must collect the requisite amount of Reputation as detailed on Table 2-1.

-TABLE 2-1: REPUTATION TIER THRESHOLDS

-Reputation Tier Reputation

-0 0+

-1 5+

-2 15+

-3 25+

-4 45+

-ALL FACTIONS

-The following is a list of purchasable rewards for all factions.
+TABLE 2-1: REPUTATION TIER THRESHOLDS Reputation κεματατιστί πει κεμαιατιστί 0 0+ 1 5+ 2 15+ 3 25+ 4 45+ ALL FACTIONS The following is a list of purchasable rewards for all factions.